SebKister/MNemoLink/README.md

 Following those steps and getting a `flutter doctor` result similar to the one shown is enough to build and run the MNemoLink project.

-### Linux
+### Linux or Windows 11 + WSL2
-On Linux, we offer a `VS CODE` devcontainer https://code.visualstudio.com/docs/devcontainers/containers to improve the speed and portability of the development environment.
+On Linux and Windows 11 + WSL2, we offer a `VS CODE` devcontainer https://code.visualstudio.com/docs/devcontainers/containers to improve the speed and portability of the development environment.

 It requires `VS Code`, Docker and Devcontainer Extension (`ms-vscode-remote.remote-containers`) installed.